Last Updated on 5 February 2024 by Brittany

 For example, Wealthy Global Citizens must prove they have $1 million in assets and make a $500,000 investment in Thailand.

-The Work from Thailand category applicants must earn at least $80,000 annually and hold a Master’s Degree.
+The Work from Thailand category applicants must earn at least $80,000 annually, or earn $40,000 and hold a Master’s Degree while working at an approved company.

-However, if you meet these requirements, you will be granted a 10-year residence permit allowing you to live in Thailand.
+However, if you meet these requirements, you will be granted a 5-year renewable residence permit allowing you to live in Thailand.

 Visa Term: 10 years